reorproject/reor/README.md

 ### Contributions
 Contributions are welcome in all areas: features, ideas, bug fixes, design, etc. This is very much a community driven project.
 There are some open issues to choose from.
 For new features, please open an issue to discuss it before beginning work on a PR :)

-### Folder Structure
-The main components of the project are located in the following directories:

-- `/electron`: Contains the main process functions that manage all the filesystem interactions, LLMs, Embedding Models and the vector database.
-- `/src`: Contains the frontend of the application, which is a React app.

 ## License
 AGPL-3.0 license.
 See `LICENSE` for details.